getsops/sops/README.rst

 Note: you can use both PGP and KMS simultaneously.

-Then simply call SOPS with a file path as argument.
+Then simply call ``sops`` with a file path as argument.
 It will handle the encryption/decryption transparently and open the cleartext file in an editor

 .. code:: sh